Paul-Cl-ark/Grid-Widget/README.md

 # Grid-Widget
-A responsive widget using pure HTML, CSS and Javascript
+A responsive widget using pure HTML, CSS and Javascript (written for an interview)